 You should be familiar with key Wills terms.

-- Descendant or issue (all lineal descendants—children, grandchildren)
+- Descendant or issue: all lineal descendants—children, grandchildren, etc.

-- Devise or legacy (a fancy word for “gift” left by a will)
+- Devise or legacy: a fancy word for a gift left by a will

-- Heirs (those who inherit property when the testator dies intestate—i.e., without a will)
+- Heirs: those who inherit property when the testator dies intestate

-Being familiar with key vocabulary will help you gain credibility with the grader and it will help you maximize your bar exam essay score!
+Being familiar with key Wills vocabulary will help you gain credibility with the grader and will help you maximize your California Bar Exam essay score!

-The best way to excel at Wills questions is to practice writing answers to essay questions.
-This will help you become acquainted with how Wills is tested.
-And, it will help you master the highly tested issues.
+The best way to excel at Wills essay questions is to practice writing answers to essay questions.
+This will help you become acquainted with how Wills is tested and will help you master the highly tested issues.